filecoin-project/filecoin-docs/docs/store/storage-and-retrieval-using-filecoin+.md

 1. Go to [plus.fil.org](plus.fil.org).
 1. Select **Clients**.
 1. Get verified through GitHub.

+### Get DataCap

+DataCap is a value assigned to your wallet that tells miners how much bonus storage you have available.

 1. Enter the Filecoin address you want to send the DataCap to.

 ### Encrypt your data